Yamato-Security/hayabusa/README.md

 If the update fails, you may need to rename the `rules` folder and try again.

+Note: When the update is executed, repository in `rules` folder execute `git reset --hard HEAD`.
+If you change some fields other than level field in existing rules, We recommend backup to other than the `rules` folder.

 # Compiling From Source (Optional)

 If you have Rust installed, you can compile from source with the following command: